jaswanth3233/Villanova_IoT_2022/ANJAY.md

 # Procedure

--> We are going to start the process by login in to the PI
+-> Start the process by logging into the PI

         ssh dietpi@PI_IPADDRESS

 ## Installing c compiler

--> Here i am checking wethere the c compiler is installled or not by using this command:
+-> Check wethere the c compiler is installled or not by using the below command:

           gcc -v